-Corporation tax
+Corporation Tax

-and when must it be filed to avoid a penalty?
+Who must file a corporation tax return and when must it be filed to avoid a penalty?

 All companies who have a source of income will need to prepare and file a Corporation Tax Return (known as a CT600).
 This must be prepared and filed within 12 months after the accounting period and HMRC will charge a penalty if this deadline is missed.